6 Things A Headhunter Won’t Tell You – How it works

 It’s funny how we try to impress headhunters to the best of our abilities, when they themselves have “dark secrets” they keep.
 We’re here to reveal how headhunters work, so that you’ll know how to work with them.

-If you want to know what headhunters won’t tell you, keep reading…
+The truth is that even though it’s a lucrative career, many people aren’t exactly sure what a headhunter is.
+If you want to know what headhunters won’t tell you, keep reading.

 How Headhunting Works